 First, develop a list of the possibilities by browsing the available degrees and bookmarking the ones that interest you.
 Then, for each degree, consider specific career paths you might take after graduating.
 Research those career possibilities, paying particular attention to the career requirements (including licensure), advancement opportunities and typical responsibilities.

-College students may find their experience in college to be both enriching and exciting.
+You may find your experience in college to be both enriching and exciting.
 As a full-time student, you’ll be busy attending classes and labs, completing assignments and preparing for exams.
 There are plenty of opportunities beyond the classroom, however.

 College students are often encouraged to seek internship opportunities that align with their career interests.
 This can help you gain experience, add to your resume and build your professional network.